-- 1 Total Organic Carbon (TOC) removal percentages ranged from 31.4% to 49.1%. - 2 Turbidity levels ranged from 0.04 to 0.20 with an average of 0.09 turbidity units.
-The level of compliance on a monthly basis was 100%. - 3 Data listed are from 2013 and are the most recent testing done in accordance with regulations.
-None of the samples tested exceeded the action level for copper or lead.
-The next sampling period is in 2016. - 4 Fluoride levels ranged from 0.54 to 0.98 with an average of 0.82 ppm. - 5 Total trihalomethane levels ranged from 30.1 to 95.5 ppb.
-Some people who drink water containing trihalomethanes in excess of the MCL over many years could experience problems with their liver, kidneys, or central nervous systems, and may have increased risk of getting cancer. - 6 Haloacetic acids (HAA5) levels ranged from 32.0 to 70.0 ppb.
+- 1 Total Organic Carbon (TOC) removal percentages ranged from 30.1% to 48.0%. - 2 Turbidity levels ranged from 0.02 to 0.13 with an average of 0.04 turbidity units.
+The lowest level of compliance on a monthly basis was 100%. - 3 Data listed are from 2015 and are the most recent testing done in accordance with regulations.
+4 One site exceeded the Action Level for Lead.
+No sites exceeded the Action Level for Copper. - Violation notation is due to Alkalinity and Hardness levels collected during sampling which were not within the range recognized by IDEM for providing corrosion control.
+This is due to the source water not having enough alkalinity or hardness.
+CBU continues to evaluate methods to increase these in our water treatment process. - 6 Chloramine levels ranged from 1.18 to 3.2 ppm, with an average of 2.38 ppm.
+7 Fluoride levels ranged from 0.27 to 1.13, with an average of 0.72 ppm. - 8 Total trihalomethane levels ranged from 31.9 to 90.4 ppb per individual monthly sample.
+Some people who drink water containing trihalomethanes in excess of the MCL - over many years could experience problems with their liver, kidneys, or central nervous systems, and may have increased risk of getting cancer.

+9 Haloacetic acids (HAA5) levels ranged from 22.0 to 81.0 ppb per individual monthly sample.
 Some people who drink water containing haloacetic acids in excess of the MCL over many years may have an increased risk of getting cancer.